Source code for server.app.utils.perform_measurements

 [docs] def convert_ntp_response_to_measurement(response: ntplib.NTPStats, server_ip_str: str, server_name: Optional[str], ntp_version: int = get_ntp_version()) -> Optional[NtpMeasurement]: """ This method converts an NTP response to an NTP measurement object.
 Args: response (ntplib.NTPStats): The NTP response to convert. server_ip_str (str): The IP address of the ntp server in string format. server_name (Optional[str]): The name of the ntp server. ntp_version (int): The version of the ntp that you want to use.
 Returns: Optional[NtpMeasurement]: It returns an NTP measurement object if the conversion was successful. """ try: vantage_point_ip = None ip_type = get_ip_family(server_ip_str) # get the same type (We guaranteed before calling this method that it exists) vantage_point_ip_temp = get_server_ip(ip_type) if vantage_point_ip_temp is not None: vantage_point_ip = vantage_point_ip_temp ref_ip, ref_name = ref_id_to_ip_or_name(response.ref_id, response.stratum, get_ip_family(server_ip_str)) server_ip = ip_address(server_ip_str) server_info: NtpServerInfo = NtpServerInfo( ntp_version=ntp_version, ntp_server_ip=server_ip, ntp_server_name=server_name, ntp_server_ref_parent_ip=ref_ip, ref_name=ref_name, ntp_server_location=ServerLocation(country_code=get_country_for_ip(ip_to_str(server_ip)), coordinates=get_coordinates_for_ip(ip_to_str(server_ip))) ) timestamps: NtpTimestamps = NtpTimestamps( client_sent_time=PreciseTime(ntplib._to_int(response.orig_timestamp), ntplib._to_frac(response.orig_timestamp)), server_recv_time=PreciseTime(ntplib._to_int(response.recv_timestamp), ntplib._to_frac(response.recv_timestamp)), server_sent_time=PreciseTime(ntplib._to_int(response.tx_timestamp), ntplib._to_frac(response.tx_timestamp)), client_recv_time=PreciseTime(ntplib._to_int(response.dest_timestamp), ntplib._to_frac(response.dest_timestamp)) ) main_details: NtpMainDetails = NtpMainDetails( offset=response.offset, rtt=response.delay, stratum=response.stratum, precision=response.precision, reachability="" ) extra_details: NtpExtraDetails = NtpExtraDetails( root_delay=convert_float_to_precise_time(response.root_delay), ntp_last_sync_time=convert_float_to_precise_time(response.ref_timestamp), leap=response.leap, poll=response.poll, root_dispersion=convert_float_to_precise_time(response.root_dispersion) ) return NtpMeasurement(vantage_point_ip, server_info, timestamps, main_details, extra_details) except Exception as e: print("Error in convert response to measurement:", e) return None

-[docs] def perform_ripe_measurement_domain_name(server_name: str, client_ip: str, wanted_ip_type: int, probes_requested: int = get_ripe_number_of_probes_per_measurement()) -> int: """ This method performs a RIPE measurement on a domain name.
+[docs] def perform_ripe_measurement_domain_name(server_name: str, settings: AdvancedSettings, probes_requested: int = get_ripe_number_of_probes_per_measurement()) -> int: """ This method performs a RIPE measurement on a domain name.
 It lets the RIPE atlas probe to decide which IP of that domain name to use.
-(You can see this IP from the details of the measurement by looking at the measurement ID) Args: server_name (str): The domain name of the NTP server. client_ip (str): The IP address of the NTP server. wanted_ip_type (int): The IP type that we want to measure. probes_requested (int): The number of probes requested.
+(You can see this IP from the details of the measurement by looking at the measurement ID) Args: server_name (str): The domain name of the NTP server. settings (AdvancedSettings): The settings to use. probes_requested (int): The number of probes requested.
 Returns: int: It returns the ID of the measurement and the list of IPs of the domain name.
 You can find in the measurement what IP it used.
 Raises: InputError: If the conversion could not be performed.
-RipeMeasurementError: If the ripe measurement could not be performed. """ if probes_requested <= 0: raise InputError("Probes requested must be greater than 0.") get_ip_family(client_ip) # throws an error if it is invalid # we will make an NTP measurement from probes to the domain name. # measurement settings # we use wanted_ip_type to force to search this type headers, request_content = get_request_settings(ip_family_of_ntp_server=wanted_ip_type, ntp_server=server_name, client_ip=client_ip, probes_requested=probes_requested) # perform the measurement response = requests.post( "https://atlas.ripe.net/api/v2/measurements/", headers=headers, data=json.dumps(request_content) ) data = response.json() # the answer has a list of measurements, but we only did one measurement so we send one. try: ans: int = data["measurements"][0] except Exception as e: if "error" in data: raise RipeMeasurementError(data["error"]) else: raise RipeMeasurementError(f"Ripe measurement failed:{e}") return ans
+RipeMeasurementError: If the ripe measurement could not be performed. """ client_ip = settings.custom_client_ip if probes_requested <= 0: raise InputError("Probes requested must be greater than 0.") get_ip_family(client_ip) # throws an error if it is invalid # we will make an NTP measurement from probes to the domain name. # measurement settings # we use wanted_ip_type to force to search this type headers, request_content = get_request_settings(ntp_server=server_name, settings=settings, probes_requested=probes_requested) # perform the measurement response = requests.post( "https://atlas.ripe.net/api/v2/measurements/", headers=headers, data=json.dumps(request_content) ) data = response.json() # the answer has a list of measurements, but we only did one measurement so we send one. try: ans: int = data["measurements"][0] except Exception as e: if "error" in data: raise RipeMeasurementError(data["error"]) else: raise RipeMeasurementError(f"Ripe measurement failed:{e}") return ans

-[docs] def perform_ripe_measurement_ip(ntp_server_ip: str, client_ip: str, probes_requested: int = get_ripe_number_of_probes_per_measurement()) -> int: """ This method performs a RIPE measurement and returns the ID of the measurement.
-Args: ntp_server_ip (str): The NTP server IP. client_ip (str): The IP of the client. probes_requested (int): The number of probes requested.
+[docs] def perform_ripe_measurement_ip(ntp_server_ip: str, settings: AdvancedSettings, probes_requested: int = get_ripe_number_of_probes_per_measurement()) -> int: """ This method performs a RIPE measurement and returns the ID of the measurement.
+Args: ntp_server_ip (str): The NTP server IP. settings (AdvancedSettings): The settings to use. probes_requested (int): The number of probes requested.
 Returns: int: The ID of the measurement.
 Raises: InputError: If the NTP server IP is not valid, probe requested is negative.
-RipeMeasurementError: If the ripe measurement could not be performed. """ if probes_requested <= 0: raise InputError("Probes requested must be greater than 0.") get_ip_family(client_ip) # this will throw an exception if the client_ip is not an IP address ip_family = get_ip_family(ntp_server_ip) # this will throw an exception if the ntp_server_ip is not an IP address # measurement settings headers, request_content = get_request_settings(ip_family_of_ntp_server=ip_family, ntp_server=ntp_server_ip, client_ip=client_ip, probes_requested=probes_requested) # perform the measurement response = requests.post( "https://atlas.ripe.net/api/v2/measurements/", headers=headers, data=json.dumps(request_content) ) data = response.json() # the answer has a list of measurements, but we only did one measurement so we send one. try: ans: int = data["measurements"][0] except Exception as e: if "error" in data: raise RipeMeasurementError(data["error"]) else: raise RipeMeasurementError(f"Ripe measurement failed:{e}") return ans
+RipeMeasurementError: If the ripe measurement could not be performed. """ client_ip = settings.custom_client_ip if probes_requested <= 0: raise InputError("Probes requested must be greater than 0.") get_ip_family(client_ip) # this will throw an exception if the client_ip is not an IP address ip_family = get_ip_family(ntp_server_ip) # this will throw an exception if the ntp_server_ip is not an IP address settings.wanted_ip_type = ip_family # measurement settings headers, request_content = get_request_settings(ntp_server=ntp_server_ip, settings=settings, probes_requested=probes_requested) # perform the measurement response = requests.post( "https://atlas.ripe.net/api/v2/measurements/", headers=headers, data=json.dumps(request_content) ) data = response.json() # the answer has a list of measurements, but we only did one measurement so we send one. try: ans: int = data["measurements"][0] except Exception as e: if "error" in data: raise RipeMeasurementError(data["error"]) else: raise RipeMeasurementError(f"Ripe measurement failed:{e}") return ans

-[docs] def get_request_settings(ip_family_of_ntp_server: int, ntp_server: str, client_ip: str, probes_requested: int = get_ripe_number_of_probes_per_measurement()) -> tuple[dict, dict]: """ This method gets the RIPE measurement settings for the performing a RIPE measurement.
-Args: ip_family_of_ntp_server (int): The IP family of the NTP server.
-(4 or 6) ntp_server (str): The NTP server IP address or domain name. client_ip (str): The IP address of the client. probes_requested (int): The number of probes requested.
+[docs] def get_request_settings(ntp_server: str, settings: AdvancedSettings, probes_requested: int = get_ripe_number_of_probes_per_measurement()) -> tuple[dict, dict]: """ This method gets the RIPE measurement settings for the performing a RIPE measurement.
+Args: ntp_server (str): The NTP server IP address or domain name. settings (AdvancedSettings): The settings to use, including client_ip, and The IP family of the NTP server.
+(4 or 6)) probes_requested (int): The number of probes requested.
 Returns: tuple[dict, dict]: Returns the RIPE measurement settings for the performing a RIPE measurement.
 Raises: InputError: If the input is invalid.
 RipeMeasurementError: If the ripe measurement could not be performed.
-ValueError: If some variable in env is not correctly set. """ headers = { "Authorization": f"Key {get_ripe_api_token()}", "Content-Type": "application/json" } request_content = {"definitions": [ { "type": "ntp", "af": ip_family_of_ntp_server, "resolve_on_probe": True, "description": f"NTP measurement to {ntp_server}", "packets": get_ripe_packets_per_probe(), "timeout": get_ripe_timeout_per_probe_ms(), "skip_dns_check": False, "target": ntp_server } ], "is_oneoff": True, "bill_to": get_ripe_account_email(), "probes": get_probes(client_ip, ip_family_of_ntp_server, probes_requested) # we want probes close to the client } return headers, request_content
+ValueError: If some variable in env is not correctly set. """ headers = { "Authorization": f"Key {get_ripe_api_token()}", "Content-Type": "application/json" } request_content = {"definitions": [ { "type": "ntp", "af": settings.wanted_ip_type, "resolve_on_probe": True, "description": f"NTP measurement to {ntp_server}", "packets": get_ripe_packets_per_probe(), "timeout": get_ripe_timeout_per_probe_ms(), "skip_dns_check": False, "target": ntp_server } ], "is_oneoff": True, "bill_to": get_ripe_account_email(), "probes": get_probes(settings, probes_requested) # we want probes close to the client } return headers, request_content

-# example to see how you use them # print_ntp_measurement(perform_ntp_measurement_domain_name_list("time.apple.com", "5a01:c741:a16:4000::1f2", 6, 4)[0]) # print_ntp_measurement(perform_ntp_measurement_domain_name_list("time.apple.com", "17.253.6.45", 4,4)[0]) # print_ntp_measurement(perform_ntp_measurement_domain_name_list("time.apple.com", "17.253.6.45", 6,4)[0]) # print(perform_ripe_measurement_ip("2a01:b740:a16:4000::1f2","2a01:c741:a16:4000::1f2", 12)) # print(perform_ripe_measurement_domain_name("time.apple.com","83.25.24.10", 6, 15))
+# example to see how you use them # s=AdvancedSettings() # s.analyse_all_ntp_versions=True # # s.ntp_versions_to_analyze=["ntpv1", "ntpv2", "ntpv3", "ntpv4", "ntpv5"] # s.ntpv5_draft="draft-ietf-ntp-ntpv5-06" # pprint.pprint(analyze_supported_ntp_versions("time.google.com",s)) # import threading # # def run_tool(): # s = AdvancedSettings() # s.analyse_all_ntp_versions = True # # s.ntp_versions_to_analyze=["ntpv1", "ntpv2", "ntpv3", "ntpv4", "ntpv5"] # s.ntpv5_draft = "draft-ietf-ntp-ntpv5-06" # pprint.pprint(analyze_supported_ntp_versions("time.google.com", s)) # # threading.Thread(target=run_tool).start() # print_ntp_measurement(perform_ntp_measurement_domain_name_list("time.apple.com", "5a01:c741:a16:4000::1f2", 6, 4)[0]) # print_ntp_measurement(perform_ntp_measurement_domain_name_list("time.cloudflare.com", "17.253.6.45", 4,4)[0]) # print_ntp_measurement(perform_ntp_measurement_domain_name_list("ntpd-rs.sidnlabs.nl", None, 4,5)[0]) # print_ntp_measurement(perform_ntp_measurement_domain_name_list("time.apple.com", "17.253.6.45", 6,4)[0]) # print(perform_ripe_measurement_ip("2a01:b740:a16:4000::1f2","2a01:c741:a16:4000::1f2", 12)) # print(perform_ripe_measurement_domain_name("time.apple.com","83.25.24.10", 6, 15))